Written by Virgil Williams

 This being network television, nothing graphic is shown, but given that they had guns placed at their heads and were on the cusp of being shot in front of two open graves at the end of the last episode, did the series really need to up the ante and have the threat of sexual assault thrown in?

-Rape is something that is hovering around the series; the entire Palmer strand has its origins in his daughter being assaulted prior to the events of this season, and now Jack’s wife and daughter are having to fight off the advances of one of the season’s most horrible characters.
+Rape is something that is hovering around the series; the entire Palmer strand has its origins in his daughter being assaulted prior to the events of this season, and now Jack’s wife and daughter are having to fight off the advances of one of the season’s most vile characters.

 The scene itself is powerful, there is no denying that.
 The character of Eli (Silas Weir Mitchell) who has been keeping an eye on them under guard has the whiff of someone you wouldn’t want anywhere near you, and the moment he makes his attentions towards Kim Bauer clear, you cannot help but recoil.
 Teri stepping in and telling Eli she won’t fight him is a moment many parent watching the show may feel strongly about and agree with; the ones who are meant to look after us and raise us frequently would be more than eager to step into danger for their child and Teri is no different.